Buying a short sale is a great opportunity for real estate investors to acquire income property in the US housing market at a great bargain.

 - Real estate agents – Since agents work with sellers, buyers, and lenders, they are usually the first to know when a home is about to go into foreclosure.

 - Mashvisor Property Marketplace – This is a great place to find both listed and off market properties all over the US.
 It comes with property filters that you can use to narrow down the options to fit your criteria.
-Analyzing a short sale property in the Marketplace is easy using Mashvisor’s investment property calculator.
+Analyzing a short sale property in the Marketplace is easy using Mashvisor’s investment property or Airbnb calculator.
 You can analyze the investment potential of short sales based on metrics such as occupancy rate, cash flow, cap rate, and cash on cash return.

 Related: What Is a Good Cash on Cash Return?